Jason Anderson (motorcyclist): 2013 season

 Anderson again raced the west coast, and showed promise in his supercross season with 2 podiums and his first pro win, again in Salt Lake City.

 Jason stayed mostly in the top 10 in motocross, until the end of the season, but managed to come away with his first podium, a 3rd at Spring Creek.

 2014 season

 In Anderson's 4th year in the 250 class, he began training with Aldon Baker and the Rockstar team switched to KTM bikes.
 For this season, Anderson raced with the number 17.

 Anderson came out firing as he won the opener in Anaheim.
 He and Cole Seely battled for the championship in the 250 SX-West.
-Jason persevered throughout the season, often stealing victories on the final lap, and locked down the championship in his final year in the 250 cc class with 4 wins and 3 podiums.
+Jason persevered throughout the season, often stealing victories on the final lap, and locked down the championship in his final year in the 250cc class with 4 wins and 3 podiums.

 Jason struggled with small injuries and illness during his motocross season, but stayed mostly in the top 10, with 3 podiums.

 After the outdoor season, Anderson's team switched bikes to Husqvarna.
 Jason raced in the Monster Energy Cup on a 450, placing 7th.